 Immediate Opportunities:

-• Double-down on storytelling for all of your flagship content.
+- Double-down on storytelling for all of your flagship content.
 Lean in on personality, emotional impact & direct experience so that your content is clearly in your voice.

-• Instead, use AI as the ultimate researcher & expander…
+- Instead, use AI as the ultimate researcher & expander…

-• Specifically, use AI to accelerate your “middlework” and modular content, including: keyword ideation, niche research, creating FAQ blocks, section summaries, factboxes, comparison tables, etc.
+- Specifically, use AI to accelerate your “middlework” and modular content, including: keyword ideation, niche research, creating FAQ blocks, section summaries, factboxes, comparison tables, etc.

-• For example, you can query GPT things like:
+- For example, you can query GPT things like:

-– “What are the 5 main problems that [X customer persona] would have in relation to [market]?
+– “What are the 5 main problems that [X customer persona] would have in relation to [market]?”

-– “What are 50 example search queries that [X customer persona] would search if they were seriously considering purchasing [X product]?
+– “What are 50 example search queries that [X customer persona] would search if they were seriously considering purchasing [X product]?”

-– “Based on this article [url], create 10 FAQ’s that summarize the content
+– “Based on this article [url], create 10 FAQ’s that summarize the content”

-– “Based on this article [url], what are 5 additional insights that the reader should know that are not already covered?
+– “Based on this article [url], what are 5 additional insights that the reader should know that are not already covered?”

-• Use AI to repurpose, reformat or translate your existing content across different mediums & languages; for example, taking your video content and not only transcribing it – but reformatting it into a summarized essay that’s a lot more digestible than a raw speech-to-text output.
+… and so on. - Use AI to repurpose, reformat or translate your existing content across different mediums & languages; for example, taking your video content and not only transcribing it – but reformatting it into a summarized essay that’s a lot more digestible than a raw speech-to-text output.

-• You can also use AI to augment & accelerate much of your workflow.
+- You can also use AI to augment & accelerate much of your workflow.
 Eg. creating content briefs for writers, organizing keyword data into ranked opportunities, coming up with catchy domain names, creating HARO pitches & outreach emails… the list goes on.

 It’s easy to underestimate just how much time it takes to plan, organize material and create instructions just to facilitate content creation – even if you’re not writing a word of it yourself.
 So in this sense, even if every word you publish is 100% human-created, you can still use AI to cut your actual workload in half.